 Your husband is more than welcome to attend and please know that I will have an elder (and possibly my wife) attending with me.
 Please let me know what time next Monday or Thursday you would be willing to meet.
 Thank you.

 BUT – I loved this next part – so he’s more than willing to talk about my concerns after we are reconciled for the offense of my bringing up those concerns.
 I literally laughed out loud when I read this.
-Coffee might have spurted all over my countertop.
-Maybe some of that leftover bile.
-I can’t remember.
+Coffee may have spurted.

 And then finally, he wants me to know my husband can come, but he’s gonna one-up that and bring out one of his elders and maybe even his wife.
 (Oh man, I would have liked to have gone to that meeting just to meet her and slip her a note letting her know about our community.)